This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Wrong Dosage or Incorrect Dosage

-Rarely a health professional will administer an anesthetic that the mother is allergic to.
+Rarely will a health professional administer an anesthetic that the mother is allergic to.
 Other times, they might use the incorrect dosage of anesthetic.

 Both scenarios can lead to placenta previa or placental disruption, which is extremely dangerous for the infant.

-Medical Errors
+Medical Errors and Anesthesia

 Keep in mind that medical professionals must do their best to ensure the health and safety of mothers and babies at all times and abide by the medical standards of care.